 For the most part, camping inside Joshua Tree National Park is on a first come, first served basis.
-The exceptions to this are Black Rock Campground, Cottonwood Campground, Indian Cove Campground, and Jumbo Rocks Campground.
+The exceptions to this are Black Rock Campground , Indian Cove Campground , and Jumbo Rocks Campground .
+Check the Joshua Tree National Park website Campgrounds page for seasonal campground closures.
 To reserve a spot at these locations, visit the recreation.gov page.
 Be sure to visit Joshua Tree National Park's Camping Regulations page for rules related to the campgrounds in the national park.

 Campgrounds can become full during the busy season between the months of October through May.
 Be sure to reserve your campsite in advance or plan to arrive early during a weekday (Monday through Thursday).
 If camping is not available within the park, there is the option for overflow camping on adjacent BLM land.
 For more information regarding this, please visit Joshua Tree National Park's Camping Outside of the Park page.
 Sleeping in your vehicle overnight along the roadside is not permitted.